Simulation Center Policies

 - Under no circumstance are students allowed to practice invasive procedures without the assistance of a faculty member.

 - Hazardous Waste Containers are provided and are to be used for any materials contaminated with body fluids.
-Any surfaces in the CENE accidentally contaminated with body fluids should be cleaned promptly with sani-wipes.
+Any surfaces in the Simulation Center accidentally contaminated with body fluids should be cleaned promptly with sani-wipes.
 This is the responsibility of faculty/students at the time of contamination.

-- Needles and sharps are to be disposed of in proper receptacles.
+- Needles and sharps are to be disposed of in red sharps containers.

-- The CENE is a “no latex” and fragrance-free lab.
+- The Simulation Center is a “no latex” and fragrance-free lab.

-- Appropriate hand hygiene is required in the CENE learning lab to reduce the risk of transmission of microorganisms.
+- Appropriate hand hygiene is required in the Simulation Center to reduce the risk of transmission of microorganisms.

 - Hand hygiene includes: